groths89/baseball-statistics-point-system/README.md

 ## Project Overview

-This project is a custom analytical tool designed to score the quality of play for the New York Mets plabeyond standard Wins and Losses.
+This project is a custom analytical tool designed to score the quality of play for the New York Mets beyond standard Wins and Losses.
 It utilizes the MLB Stats API, and the Python package `MLB-StatsAPI` to process Box Score and Play-by-Play data, applying a complex, situational point system to measure team momentum, clutch performance, and defensive excellence.
 The final goal is to create a Full-Stack application that visualizes these custom scores and potentially correlates them with advanced metrics like WAR.

 ## 🛠️ Technical Stack (MVP)